Dharmil4602/cloud-native-CI-CD/README.md

 5. **Trigger the CI/CD Pipeline**:
     - Set up Cloud Build triggers in GCP to automate the build and deployment process whenever changes are pushed to the Cloud Source Repository.

-## Usage

-Once the setup and deployment are complete, you can interact with the microservices through their exposed REST APIs.
-Detailed API documentation can be found in the `api-docs` directory.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the project's coding standards and include appropriate tests.